Social welfare payments and COVID-19 (coronavirus)

 The Government has asked employers to be as flexible as possible in allowing staff time off to look after their children or other members of their families.
 If you are experiencing financial hardship while you are on leave from work, you can apply for the means-tested Supplementary Welfare Allowance scheme.

 If you left work to care for a child or another member of your family, you can get information and advice on the social welfare payments that may be available to you.
 Contact your local Citizens Information Centre or the Citizens Information Phone Service on 0761 07 4000.
-You can also contact the Department of Employment Affairs and Social Protection using MyWelfare or call 1890 800 024.
+You can also contact the Department of Social Protection using MyWelfare or call 1890 800 024.

 If you plan to take a holiday